tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Shaders
 '''''''
-OpenToonz enables support for effects rendered through hardware-accelereted pixelshaders.
+Tahoma enables support for effects rendered through hardware-accelereted pixelshaders.
 Shaders are simple programs compiled by a graphics processing unit that harness the massively parallel architecture of modern graphics devices, to execute with extreme speed.
-OpenToonz's shader effects are written in the OpenGL Shading Language (GLSL), and are located in ``OpenToonz stuff/library/shaders``.
+Tahoma's shader effects are written in the OpenGL Shading Language (GLSL), and are located in ``Tahoma stuff/library/shaders``.
 Refer to the readme.txt file there for further details on editing or creating new shader effects.

 .. _caustic: